 But White men who engage in diversity valuing behavior aren’t penalized because they don’t face any negative stereotypes.
 High-status groups are afforded “idiosyncrasy credit,” and, therefore, given freedom to deviate from the status quo.
 White and male leaders benefit in terms of higher performance ratings for engaging in the exact same behavior because it increases interpersonal warmth, which accounts for 82% of variance in perceptions of everyday social behaviors.

 Diminished Performance Ratings for Non-White and Female Leaders

 ABOUT STEVEN HUANG

-I am blessed to have found a career in Diversity and Inclusion by blending my unique experiences as an HR analytics pioneer, an actuarial analyst, and an advocate for social justice and inform how I approach this work.
+My unique blend of experiences as an HR analytics pioneer, an actuarial analyst, a psychedelics enthusiast and an advocate for social justice and inform how I approach this work.

 Currently, my focus is on leveraging the power of psychedelics to create spaces of shared consciousness so that we can re-imagine a future that belongs to all; the future that we deserve.